ExpensiveHippo/Assignment-1/README.md

-# Topic: A website for SAP
+# Topic: A single scroll website for SAP

-## Description:
+## Description
  Secure, Advise, Prolong (SAP) is a fictional organisation that provides information on the most recent outbreak.

-# Features:

-1. Single Scroll Page

-# Breakdown:

 ## 1.1 Blocks